What's Causing That Strange Odor from Your Dog?

 Anal glands were designed to function optimally without assistance.
 Pinching healthy glands causes tissue damage and inflammation, which in turn causes swelling.
 Swollen glands can obstruct the exit duct through which the fluid is expressed.
 If blocked secretions build up and thicken in the glands, it can lead to impaction and anal gland infection.
 So dogs can have perfectly functioning anal glands until an unwarranted squeezing creates a problem.

-I advise owners avoid expressing their dog's anal sacs "just because."
+Owners should avoid expressing their dog's anal sacs "just because."
 There's no need for routine gland squeezing, which opens the door for future gland issues.
-Even veterinarians are sometimes express anal glands unnecessarily if a pet is in for another procedure.
+Even veterinarians sometimes express anal glands unnecessarily if a pet is in for another procedure.
 If you're visiting your vet because your dog is scooting his butt along the ground, your vet may immediately express her anal glands.
 However, this doesn't get to the root cause of the problem, as your dog shouldn't require manual anal gland expression often, if at all, unless there's a congenital gland defect.

 In some cases, it's possible that your dog's anal gland issues are due to structural, from-birth placement issue, particularly if the glands are located very deep inside their rectums.
 As stool collects in the colon, the pressure should cause the glands to empty, but if a dog's anal glands aren't adjacent to where the greatest amount of pressure builds in her large intestine, they won't express properly.